confluentinc/cp-helm-charts/charts/cp-zookeeper/README.md

 > **Tip**: A default [values.yaml](values.yaml) is provided

 ### Zookeeper Ensemble
-The configuration parameters in this section control the resources requested and utilized by the ZooKeeper ensemble.
+The configuration parameters in this section control the resources requested and utilized by the cp-zookeeper chart.

 | Parameter | Description | Default |
 | --------- | ----------- | ------- |